dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerstore.md

 ```

 After deploying this`MachineConfig` object, CoreOS will start the multipath service automatically.
-Alternatively, you can check the status of the multipath service by entering the following command in each worker nodes.
+Alternatively, you can check the status of the multipath service by running the following command on each worker node.
 `sudo multipath -ll`

-For additional information refer to the [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf?key=1725374107988).
+Refer to the [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf) for more information.

-### (Optional) Volume Snapshot Requirements
+### Volume Snapshot Requirements (Optional)
 For detailed snapshot setup procedure, [click here.](../../../../../snapshots/#optional-volume-snapshot-requirements)

 ### Volume Health Monitoring